pentest-tools/IPDump/README.md

 - WHOIS Information
 - Portscanning

-I'm open to new features, please feel free to email me: adambruce0108@gmail.com.
+I'm open to new features, and will be adding more.

 ## Usage
 ```